Parmodk2310/PRJ-CAR-PRICE-PREDICTION/hf_space/README.md

 # Audi Price Intelligence

-A recruiter- and engineering-review-friendly interactive demo for the `PRJ-CAR-PRICE-PREDICTION` project.
+Interactive deployment for the Audi used-car price prediction project.

-The Space presents both inference and model evidence:

-- held-out R², MAE, and RMSE,
-- training record count and feature count,
-- end-to-end persisted preprocessing/model pipeline,
+The Space loads a persisted scikit-learn preprocessing + model pipeline and estimates a benchmark resale price from structured vehicle attributes.

+## Model evidence

+- Held-out R²: **0.9654**
+- MAE: **£1,517.10**
+- RMSE: **£2,286.48**
+- 10,668 historical Audi listings
+- 8 structured input features
-- 80/20 evaluation design,
+- 80/20 held-out evaluation
-- 5-fold training-partition cross-validation methodology,
+- 5-fold cross-validation on the training partition
-- model limitations and intended use,
-- clean interactive vehicle-price inference.

-The deployed application loads a pre-trained scikit-learn pipeline.
-It does not retrain the model for every request.
+The application performs inference only; it does not retrain the model for every request.

 **Source repository:**
 https://github.com/Parmodk2310/PRJ-CAR-PRICE-PREDICTION

 **Portfolio:**
 https://parmodk2310.vercel.app

+> This demo is intended for portfolio, educational, and benchmark-estimation use.
+It is not a guaranteed market valuation.